Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 - Lola

-- Nov 10
+- Nov 10, 2025

-- 2 min read
+- 3 min read

-Hey, it’s Lola
+Hey, it’s Lola!

-Over the past week, someone has been impersonating me on the Wix Marketplace, reaching out to people and pretending to be “Hey!
-It’s Lola.”Several of my clients have already received messages like this, which has caused confusion, and understandably so.
+I wanted to share something important and a little frustrating that’s been happening recently.
+Over the past week, someone has been impersonating me on the Wix Marketplace.
+They’ve been reaching out to people and pretending to be “Hey!
+It’s Lola.”
+Several of my clients have already received messages like this, which has caused confusion—and understandably so.

-If you’ve received a strange email, message, or proposal claiming to be from me, please don’t click on any links or reply, it’s not me.
+If you’ve received a strange email, message, or proposal claiming to be from me, please don’t click on any links or reply.
+It’s not me.

 How to Spot a Wix Phishing Scam